mlbowser/journal2020/content/Journal_2020.md

 relationship of hare density (hares/ha) = 0.0921 X (pellets/m2yr) +
 0.0524 in Wyoming.

+I entered more snowshoe hare pellet count data and scanned some data sheets.

+Colin and I mixed up some herbicide for treating reed canarygrass at Canoe Lake tomorrow.

 # Appendixes

 ## Occurrence data in Arctos bulkloader format